ucsd-cse30-f17/pa4-public/README.md

                                \
                                Yes
 #### 1.2 Structs
 For this assignment, you will be implementing a BST "class".
 But wait!
-C is not an object-oriented language and does not have "classes" like Java or C++ - so how can we implement a data structure like a BST?
-Luckily, C does have a useful way to declare data types: using structs!
+C is not an object-oriented language and does not have "classes" like Java or C++ - so how can we implement a data structure like the BST?
+Luckily, C does have a useful way to declare custom data types:  structs!

 A struct is essentially a data type (much like `int` or `float` or `char *`), which is defined by you.
 But C doesn't have some built in data type for a BST or a BSTNode; you'll have to do it.
 (Actually, we did it for you in `bst.h`, which is provided in the starter code.
 Note: do not modify `bst.h`!)

-A struct, in short, lets you as the programmer define a custom "data type" consisting of certain member variables, each of their own types (for example, `char *` or `BSTNode *`).
-Be careful!
-Just like any other variable declared in C, these member variables will not be initialized to 0 (unless you do so yourself, i.e. in bst_makeNode (a function you'll be writing), or with calloc(), which will be explained in section 1.3 of this writeup).
+A struct, in short, lets you as the programmer define a custom data type that wraps its member variables into one neat package.
+Member variables have their own types (for example, `char *` or `BSTNode *`).
+Be careful here!
+Just like any other variable declared in C, these member variables will not be initialized to 0 or NULL (unless you do so yourself, i.e. in bst_makeNode (a function you'll be writing), or with calloc(), which will be explained in section 1.3 of this writeup).

 Below are the structs we've declared for you in `bst.h`.